gsoft-inc/wl-squide/docs/reference/webpack/defineBuildRemoteModuleConfig.md

 Creates a webpack [configuration object](https://webpack.js.org/concepts/configuration/) that is adapted for a Squide remote module application in **build** mode.

+!!!warning
+This function is a wrapper built on top of [@workleap/web-configs](https://www.npmjs.com/package/@workleap/webpack-configs).
+Make sure to read the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) documentation first.
+!!!

 ## Reference

 ```ts